🚀 The DPC Startup Handbook

 Billing Authorization form

-If you're accepting patient billing information on paper, you'll need an authorization form.
-If patients provide billing information online via your billing vendor, this won't be necessary.
+If you're accepting patient billing information on paper, you'll need an authorization form that captures payment method details and authorizes recurring charges.
+If patients provide billing information online via your billing vendor (Hint, Atlas.md, Stripe), this may not be necessary - but check with your vendor.

 If hiring: Employee Contract